Chris Hoofnagle: The tethered economy

-Tethering typically refers to linking mobile devices together.
-However, in "The Tethered Economy" by Chris Hoofnagle, Aniket Kesari, and Aaron Perzanowski, the authors refer to tethering as the connection and dependence of goods on sellers for their operation.
+In "The Tethered Economy" by Chris Hoofnagle, Aniket Kesari, and Aaron Perzanowski, the authors refer to tethering as the connection and dependence of goods on sellers for their operation.
 Examples of tethered devices include Google Home, Amazon Alexa, smart kitchen appliances, and other Internet of things devices.
 All of these items depend on consumers for their functionality.
 The benefits of tethering are that tethered products increase trade generativity, may be safer to use, and have the potential for new and personalized functions over time.
 One harm of tethering includes the fact that manufacturers decide the durability of products through bricking, feature reduction, altering the terms of the bargain.
 Tethering also presents information risks, since devices are constantly collecting information on consumer behavior.
 Lastly, tethering reduces choice and competition in the market, raising switching costs that may lock consumers into particular devices or platforms.
 For example, it may be hard to switch to Microsoft devices once a consumer already owns many Apple devices.

 The authors present legal interventions that can change the relationship between sellers and buyers and address the tethering of the economy.
 Contracts, tort law, and antitrust and consumer protection laws are all suggested reforms to address consumer problems that arise from tethering; however, the authors argue that no single approach will solve all of the problems discussed in the article.